WELCOMING NEW RESIDENTS!

 - A range of tablets and smartphones were provided for easy video calling

-- Visitor Pods for Covid-secure visiting were built in each service after an initial trial run in May
+- Visitor Pods, created by our maintenance team in each service after an initial trial run in May to allow for Covid-secure visiting

 - Re-opening a larger, revitalised shop